Negative gearing in Australia

-Negative gearing in Australia deals with the laws in the Australian income tax system relating to net loss suffered by a taxpayer on their investment property, commonly called negative gearing.
-Negative gearing can arise in a number of contexts; for example, with real estate investments, it arises when the net rental income is less than the mortgage loan interest payable, and with shares, when net dividend income is less than the interest payable on a margin loan.
+Negative gearing in Australia refers to the provisions within the Australian income tax system that allow taxpayers to offset net losses from investment activities against other income, a practice commonly known as negative gearing.
+Negative gearing can occur in several investment contexts; for example, with real estate investments, it occurs when the net rental income is less than the mortgage loan interest payable, and with shares, when net dividend income is less than the interest payable on a margin loan.

 General

-For income tax purposes, Australia allows the offsetting of property losses against other types of income, such as wage or business income, with only a few limits or restrictions.
-Negative gearing by property investors reduced personal income tax revenue in Australia by $6.7 billion in the 2014-15 financial year and $10.9 billion in the 2023-24 financial year.
-That figure is expected to be $12.3 billion in 2024-25.
+For income tax purposes, Australia permits the offsetting of property losses against other categories of income, such as wage or business income, with limited restrictions.
+Negative gearing by property investors reduced personal income tax revenue in Australia by $6.7 billion in the 2014–15 financial year and $10.9 billion in the 2023–24 financial year.
+That figure is projected to reach $12.3 billion in 2024–25.

-Negative gearing continues to be a controversial political issue in Australia and was a major issue during the 2016 and 2019 Australian federal elections, during which the Australian Labor Party proposed restricting but not eliminating negative gearing and to halve the capital gains tax discount to 25%.
-An analysis found that negative gearing in Australia provides a greater benefit to wealthier Australians than the less wealthy according to a report from the Grattan Institute.
+Negative gearing has been a recurring political issue in Australia, featuring prominently in the 2016 and 2019 Australian federal elections.
+During both campaigns, the Australian Labor Party proposed restricting negative gearing to newly constructed housing and reducing the capital gains tax discount from 50% to 25%.
+A report by the Grattan Institute found that negative gearing provides proportionally greater tax benefits to higher-income taxpayers than to lower-income taxpayers.

-Federal Treasurer at the time, Scott Morrison, in defense of negative gearing, cited tax data that showed that numerous middle-income groups (he mentioned teachers, nurses, and electricians) benefit in larger numbers from negative gearing than finance managers.
+Treasurer Scott Morrison responded to criticism of the policy by citing tax data indicating that a larger number of taxpayers in middle-income occupations (including teachers, nurses, and electricians) claimed negative gearing deductions than did finance managers.

 History

-Traditionally, Australian taxpayers have been allowed to negatively gear their investment properties, in the strict sense of investing in property at an initial loss.
-Negative gearing was restricted by a prohibition on the transfer of contingent property income and the property losses could not offset income from labour.
-It is assumed this applied to losses as well as income, but this is unclear in the Income Tax Assessment Act 1936.
+Australian taxpayers have historically been permitted to offset losses from investment properties against other income.
+Previously, negative gearing was restricted by a prohibition on the transfer of contingent property income, and property losses could not be used to offset income from labour.
+Whether this restriction applied to losses as well as income remains unclear under the Income Tax Assessment Act 1936.

-In 1983, the Victorian Deputy Commissioner of Taxation briefly denied Victorian property investors the deduction for interest in excess of the rental income, so losses could not be transferred nor moved to a future tax year.
-That ruling was quickly overruled by the federal tax commissioner.
+In 1983, the Victorian Deputy Commissioner of Taxation briefly disallowed deductions for interest in excess of rental income for Victorian property investors, preventing losses from being transferred or carried forward.
+That ruling was overruled by the federal tax commissioner shortly afterward.

-The Hawke government's reversion to the earlier system in which property losses could not offset income from labour was unpopular with property investors.
-These investors claimed this reversion had caused investment in rental accommodation to dry up and rents to rise substantially.
-This was unsupported by evidence other than localised increases in real rents in both Perth and Sydney, which also had the lowest vacancy rates of all capital cities at the time.
+The Hawke government subsequently quarantined negative gearing between 1985 and 1987, preventing property losses from being offset against income from labour.
+Property investors opposed the change, arguing that it had reduced investment in rental accommodation and caused rents to rise.
+According to an ABC Fact Check analysis, rent increases during this period were largely confined to Perth and Sydney, which also had the lowest vacancy rates among Australian capital cities at the time.